hmseyoum/Capstone-Project-2/README.md

 ## Neural Machine Translation using PyTorch -- English to French

-(Work in progress)

-This repo will contain the different stages of my capstone project and the final report.
+The goal of this project is to build a neural machine translation model to translate between English and French phrases.
+This project was performed as the second of two independent capstone projects for the Data Science program at Springboard.